- This Issue

 You can visit the Lama Yeshe Wisdom Archive online, where you can find teachings and advise from Lama Yeshe and Lama Zopa Rinpoche, historic photos, information on how you can support the Archive’s work and more.

-- Tagged: interview, kopan course, lama yeshe, lama yeshe wisdom archive, lama zopa rinpoche, nicholas ribush
+- Tagged: interview, kopan course, lama yeshe, lama yeshe wisdom archive, lama zopa rinpoche, mandala, nicholas ribush

 Wisdom #2 – 1984